₱3,596 Find Cheap Flights from Malaysia to Southeast Asia

 • What is the cheapest time of day to fly to Southeast Asia?

-The cheapest time of day to fly to Southeast Asia is generally in the morning, when round-trip flights cost ₱167 on average.
-Morning departures are around 8% cheaper than evening flights, on average.
-The most expensive time of day to fly to Southeast Asia is generally in the evening, which is peak travel time and where the average cost of a ticket is ₱182.
+The cheapest time of day to fly to Southeast Asia is generally in the afternoon, when round-trip flights cost ₱168 on average.
+Morning departures are around 1% cheaper than evening flights, on average.
+The most expensive time of day to fly to Southeast Asia is generally at night, which is peak travel time and where the average cost of a ticket is ₱179.

 Reviews of the top 5 airlines flying from Malaysia to Southeast Asia